momosetkn/doma/docs/query-dsl.rst

       settings.setQueryTimeout(1000);
     }).fetch();

-Fetching (Entityql, NativeSql)
+Fetching
 ------------------------------

-Both Entityql DSL and NativeSql DSL support the following methods to fetch data from a database:
+The Query DSL supports the following methods to fetch data from a database:

 * fetch
 * fetchOne